 Asset Limit

-• Standard SSI exempt assets apply: home, one vehicle, household effects, burial fund, irrevocable funeral contract, life insurance under cash value limit, retirement accounts in pay-status under specific rules
+The ABD asset limit is $2,000 for a single applicant and $3,000 for a couple.
+Standard SSI exempt assets apply: the home, one vehicle, household effects, a burial fund, an irrevocable funeral contract, life insurance under the cash-value limit, and retirement accounts in pay status under specific rules.

 1634 State Auto-Enrollment